 - Fit and flite wedding party guest of a wedding

 - Miniature waistline

 - Scoop neck cocktail dress formal dress

 2 piece long sleeve ruffled and laced jacket with a solid dress

-R&M Richards Women's Plus Size Two PCE Ruffle Jacket Over a Solid Dress, Navy, 20W, R&M Richards
+R&M Richards Women's Size Two PCE Plus Ruffle Jacket Over A Solid Dress, Mocha, 20W, R&M Richards

 Last price changes